aripiprazole (Intramuscular route)Pronunciation

 Uses For aripiprazole

-Aripiprazole injection is used to treat schizophrenia (a mental disorder).
+Aripiprazole extended-release injection is used to treat schizophrenia (a mental disorder).
 It works in the brain to change how certain chemicals affect patients.
 Aripiprazole is an antipsychotic agent.

 aripiprazole is available only with your doctor's prescription.